 Clayton Craddock is a stay-at-home father of two children in New York City.
-He has a B.B.A from Howard University’s School of Business and is also a 17 year veteran of the fast paced New York City music scene.
-He has played drums in a number of hit Broadway musicals including “tick…tick…BOOM, Memphis the Musical and Lady Day at Emerson’s Bar and Grill with Audra McDonald.
-He has worked on other musicals; Footloose, Motown, The Color Purple, Bare, Rent, Little Shop of Horrors, Evita, Cats, and Avenue Q and is currently the drummer in a new Broadway bound musical titled Ain’t Too Proud.
+He has a B.B.A from Howard University’s School of Business and is also a 18 year veteran of the fast paced New York City music scene.
+He has played drums with music legends such as Chuck Berry and The Stylistics and has played in a number of hit Broadway musicals including “tick…tick…BOOM, Memphis the Musical and Lady Day at Emerson’s Bar and Grill with Audra McDonald.
+He has also worked on her a number of musicals; Footloose, Motown, The Color Purple, Bare, The First Wives Club, The Last Goodbye, Rent, Little Shop of Horrors, Evita, Cats, Spongebob Squarepants, and Avenue Q. Clayton is currently the drummer in a new Broadway bound musical titled Ain’t Too Proud.

 Clayton has written for A Voice For Men, The Good Men Project and is writing a memoir about fatherhood.